 In recent years, artificial intelligence (AI) and machine learning (ML) have become important tools to help solve challenges in almost every domain, including science.
-Examples of application of AI in life sciences and in chemical R&D include toxicology prediction of chemical compounds and automated synthesis planning.
-Unfortunately, many data scientists nowadays spend the majority of their time on preparing data instead of creating knowledge and building new AI/ML tools and models from the data.
+Prominent examples of application of AI in life sciences and in chemical R&D are, amongst many others, toxicology prediction of chemical compounds and automated synthesis planning.
+Unfortunately, many data scientists nowadays spend the majority of their time on preparing data, instead of creating knowledge and building new AI/ML tools and models from the data.
 What strategies can we apply to make chemical data, such as chemical compound and chemical reaction data, more ready for use by AI?

-- Why do we want chem data to be AI ready
+- Why do we want chemical data to be AI ready

 - What are the criteria for AI ready chemical data

-- How to capture chem data in an AI ready way
+- How to capture chemical data in an AI ready way

-- How to improve AI-friendliness of existing chem data
+- How to improve AI-friendliness of existing chemical data

 - Recommendations for improving the quality of chemical data